okaymoe/okaymoe.github.io/content/jobs/Mr. Experience/index.md

 url: 'https://www.mrxp.com/'
 ---

- - Led development of a full-stack application, optimizing for speed, scalability, and seamless CI/CD.
+ - Solely developed a full-stack application leveraging Next.js on the frontend paired with Node.js with Express for backend services, incorporating robust CI/CD pipelines to ensure speed and scalability.
- - Created complex algorithms for location and role based search queries.
+ - Implemented an ORM layer (using Sequelize) to abstract and manage complex PostgreSQL interactions, resulting in maintainable code architecture, efficient query execution, and robust data integrity.
- - Integrated Stripe and Auth0 for secure, scalable subscriptions and authentication.
+ -  Designed and implemented an innovative hybrid search algorithm that combined advanced spatial indexing (using geohashing) with dynamic role-based ranking heuristics, delivering hyper-relevant and fast query results via Express-based RESTful APIs.
- - Designed an advanced CMS integration using Strapi for SEO-optimized content.
+ - Integrated Stripe for subscription billing and Auth0 for secure authentication within an Express framework, enhancing both security and scalability.
- - Streamlined backend architecture with efficient PostgreSQL queries, enabling quick, scalable data retrieval.
+ - Developed an advanced CMS integration using Strapi to streamline content management and optimize SEO performance.